 With continued practice in opening the heart during meditation, we begin to accept and love facets of our own self which we forgot or have been repressed.
-The repression of old pains softens and lifts, because we no longer fear the pain.
-However, if fear does arise, we open our heart to that fear.
-We open our heart to the old scars and the pains.
-As Rumi once wrote “The wound is where the light enters you.”
-Allow your awareness to be the light which enters you through the wound.
+The repression of old pains softens and lifts because we no longer fear the pain.
+However, if fear does arise, we open our hearts to that fear.
+We open our hearts to the old scars and the pains.
+As Rumi once wrote, “The wound is where the light enters you.”
+Allow your awareness to be the light that enters you through the wound.
 This is why during such a meditation we may feel the release of emotions, ranging from light stress to severe sadness, from mild amusement to ecstatic bliss.

 So we rest, experiencing the sensations of the breath, the body, the aural field, the visual field, the internal field, and we experience all of that with an open heart.
 We may notice that within this field of experience there is a sense of discomfort.
 If we are truly present, we may catch it there and remember to open to that discomfort.
 This